 What’s the deal?
 Watch a mixology master improv at a bar where sustainability comes first.

-What to drink: Name your favourite spices, herbs and flavours, and let the bartenders design away.
+What should I drink?
+Name your favourite spices, herbs and flavours, and let the bartenders design away.

 A few strides from the bustling Rue Oberkampf, on Boulevard du Temple, sits the eye-catching Bisou.
 There’s no menu, but behind the sublime marble bar is mixologist Nicolas who, with just a word in the right direction, will shake up a concoction to suit your fancies.
 The cocktails are high-flying, and even better, Bisou takes a sustainable approach by only using produce that’s locally sourced and 100 percent organic.